skleff1994/force-feedback/README.md

 ```

 ## Simulate MPC
+!
+No active RaiSim support currently, use PyBullet instead !

 Similar syntax as previously, replacing "OCP" by "MPC".
 We also need to specify the simulator.
 For instance
 ```
 python demos/static_reaching_task/reaching_MPC.py  'iiwa' 'bullet'